 Note: “Urgent-Care Centers” include those certified by the Urgent Care Association of America (UCAOA).

 Note: “Telehealth,” as defined by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services, is the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health and health administration.
-Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.
+This composite metric includes Patient Setting, Technology, Provider Types and Medicaid Coverage.

 Note: “Community Health Centers” refer to Federally Qualified Health Centers (FQHCs), which the U.S. Department of Health and Human Services defines as “all organizations receiving grants under Section 330 of the Public Health Service Act (PHS).
 FQHCs qualify for enhanced reimbursement from Medicare and Medicaid, as well as other benefits.”